CFGO

-CFGO is a commercial AM radio station in Ottawa, Ontario, broadcasting on 1200 kHz.
-It is owned by Bell Media and broadcasts a sports radio format, using the brand name TSN 1200 Ottawa.
-The radio studios and offices are in the Bell Media Building on George Street in Downtown Ottawa's ByWard Market.
-CFGO features local Ottawa sports shows most of the day, with programming from TSN Radio, ESPN Radio and Fox Sports Radio nights and weekends.
-CFGO is the flagship station for the Ottawa Senators NHL team.
+CFGO (1200 AM, "TSN 1200 Ottawa") is a commercial radio station licensed to Ottawa, Ontario, Canada.
+Owned by Bell Media, it carries a sports format as the local affiliate for TSN Radio and flagship for the Ottawa Senators, with studios located in Downtown Ottawa's ByWard Market and transmitter sited in Barrhaven.
+In addition to a standard analog transmission, CFGO is available online via iHeartRadio.

-CFGO transmits 50,000 watts, the maximum for Canadian AM stations.
-Because 1200 AM is a clear channel frequency reserved for Class A WOAI San Antonio, CFGO must use a directional antenna to protect WOAI from interference.
-CFGO has a six-tower array on Moodie Drive at Barnsdale Road in Barrhaven, Ontario.
-CFGO audio streaming is also available through iHeartRadio.

 History

 Music format

 On June 7, 1964, Confederation Broadcasting signed on CKPM on 1440 AM.
 CKPM aired a middle of the road (MOR) format with popular adult music and a heavy local news commitment.

 In 1970, the Canadian Radio-television and Telecommunications Commission revoked Confederation's licence, alleging that the company had failed to live up to its financial and management obligations.
 Confederation appealed to the Supreme Court of Canada, who ruled in April 1971 that Confederation had not had a fair hearing before the CRTC.

 In 1972, majority interest in the station was sold to Baton Broadcasting.
 The station also adopted its current CFGO call sign that year and moved to a Top 40 music format to compete with top-rated CFRA.